-These Apple Cinnamon Muffins with Applesauce and Brown Sugar Cinnamon Streusel are a delicious and easy to make sweet treat to enjoy for a breakfast on the go, with your afternoon tea or as a dessert in your kids lunchbox!
+These Apple Cinnamon Muffins with Cinnamon Streusel Topping are a delicious and easy to make sweet treat to enjoy for a breakfast on the go or with your afternoon tea!

 You just gotta love a baked good that simply smells and tastes like Autumn and Winter.
 Isn't Apple and Cinnamon the ultimate Fall ingredient association!?

 These apple cinnamon muffins try to pack as much of the fruit as possible, with the two essential ingredients being fresh pieces of apples and applesauce.

 - Brown Sugar